AJGreaves/picflip/README.md

 - Audio and/or visual feedback when I play the game, so that I know when I have clicked or not clicked something.
 - The ability to choose from cards with my favourite childrens characters on, so that I am even more engaged in finding them in the game.
 - Postitive audio feedback when I complete a step in the game (for example when I find a matching pair of cards), because this increases my enjoyment from playing.
-- Visual symbols and images that I recoginise, so that I understand when I have achiveved something in the game.
+- Visual icons and images that I recoginise, so that I understand when I have achiveved something in the game.
 For example stars out of five, and a trophy for high score.
-- The ability to see my old scores if I return to the game, so I can try to beat them.
+- The ability to see my old scores when I return to the game, so I can try to beat them.

 #### Parental goals